NASA-Openscapes/earthdata-cloud-cookbook/README.md

 This Earthdata Cloud Cookbook is being developed by the [NASA Openscapes team](https://nasa-openscapes.github.io/).

+## How to contribute to our book

+Information for our team [to contribute to the Cookbook](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/contributing/).
+This includes setup and workflow instructions.

+## Hackdays

 In 2023 we are iterating and improving on our original cookbook structure, incorporating current technical approaches and what we've learned teaching NASA colleagues and Earth science researchers.
 We will increasingly track our tasks and progress using [issues](https://github.com/nasa-openscapes/earthdata-cloud-cookbook) in this repository.
 We are having ongoing virtual Hackdays ([ongoing notes](https://docs.google.com/document/d/1fzT-iSFlWZLS38eoPmFseljyMKDQIAc-24qH6QpnRCc/edit) and [spreadsheet](https://docs.google.com/spreadsheets/d/10WC19Rrkq7YM1P3cc6qjI8rm8yi7yiYo/edit#gid=877539921)) to focus progress together.

 Hackdays: